Built-in Plugin

 Configuration Examples

-- After merging to main, update labels
+- After merging into main, update labels

 main: